 Why does laundry dried outdoors smell so good?

-The smell has a chemical name.
-Five of them, actually: pentanal, hexanal, heptanal, octanal, and nonanal.
-To the human nose, those translate roughly to cut grass and green leaves at the lighter end, sharpening into citrus in the middle, with roses coming through at the top.
-Whilst you are detecting a group of compounds produced by a reaction that happened in your garden, it is no coincidence that sounded like a wine tasting menu.
+To the human nose, these translate roughly to cut grass and green leaves at the lighter end, sharpening into citrus in the middle, with roses coming through at the top.

 The chemistry

-Researchers at the University of Copenhagen published the first detailed chemical analysis of clothesline-dried laundry smell in 2020.1 What they found: Ultraviolet (UV) light hitting wet fabric triggers photochemical oxidation.
+They found that Ultraviolet (UV) light hitting wet fabric triggers photochemical oxidation.
 Sunlight reacts with water, atmospheric oxygen, and organic residues in the fabric to produce volatile organic compounds (VOCs), specifically a family of aldehydes.
-The same class of molecules appears in commercial perfumery and in wine, which is where the "freshly cut grass" and "citrus" notes in a Sauvignon Blanc can come from.

 The microbiology